Champa: Decline

-To enforce his finger grip, Minh Mang appointed Vietnamese bureaucrats from Hue to govern the Cham directly in phủ Ninh Thuan while removing the traditional Cham customary laws.
+To enforce his tight grip, Minh Mang appointed Vietnamese bureaucrats from Hue to govern the Cham directly in phủ Ninh Thuan whilst removing the traditional Cham customary laws.
 Administratively, Panduranga was integrated into Vietnam proper with harsh measures.
 These reforms were known as cải thổ quy lưu ("replacing thổ [aboriginal] chieftains by circulating bureaucratic system").
 Speaking Vietnamese and following Vietnamese customs became strictly mandatory for the Cham subjects.
-Cham culture and Cham identity were rapidly, systematically destroyed.
+Cham culture and Cham identity were swiftly and systematically destroyed.
 Vietnamese settlers seized most of Cham farmlands and commodity productions, pushing the Cham to far-inland arid highlands, and the Cham were subjected to heavy taxations and mandated conscriptions.
-Two widespread Cham revolts against Minh Mang's oppression arose in 1833–1835, the latter led by khatib Ja Thak Wa – a Cham Bani cleric – which was more successful and even briefly reestablished a Cham state for a short period of time, before being crushed by Minh Mang's forces.
+Two widespread Cham revolts against Minh Mang's oppression arose in 1833–1835, the latter led by khatib Ja Thak Wa – a Cham Bani cleric – which was more successful and even briefly refounded a Cham state for a short period of time, before being crushed by Minh Mang's forces.

 The unfortunate defeat of the people of Panduranga in their struggle against Vietnamese oppression also sealed their and remnant of Champa's fate.
 A large chunk of the Cham in Panduranga were subjected to forced assimilation by the Vietnamese, while many Cham, including indigenous highland peoples, were indiscriminately killed by the Vietnamese in massacres, particularly from 1832 to 1836, during the Sumat and Ja Thak Wa uprisings.
 Bani mosques were razed to the ground.
 Temples were set on fire.
 Cham villages and their aquatic livelihoods were annihilated.
 By that time, the Cham totally lost their ancestors' seafaring and shipbuilding traditions.

 After finalizing these heavy-handed pacifications of Cham rebels and assimilation policies, emperor Minh Mang declared the Cham of Panduranga a Tân Dân (new people), denoting the imposed mundanity that nothing to ever differentiate them with other Vietnamese.
-Minh Mang's son and successor Thiệu Trị, however, reverted most of his father's strict policies against Catholic Christians and ethnic minorities.
-Under Thiệu Trị and Tu Duc, the Cham were reallowed to practice their religions with little prohibition.
+Minh Mang's son and successor Thiệu Trị, however, revoked most of his father's strict policies against Catholic Christians and ethnic minorities.
+Under Thiệu Trị and Tu Duc, the Cham were again allowed to practise their religions with little prohibition.